romaiye/Udacity_DS_Nano/README.md

 ## File Descriptions <a name="files"></a>

-1. Nigeria houses listing.ipynb Jupyter notebook contains explanation, analysis, visuals and answers to the questions stated in the project motivation
+1. Nigeria_Houses.ipynb Jupyter notebook contains explanation, analysis, visuals and answers to the questions stated in the project motivation
-2.	listings.csv  - original dataset in csv format
+2.	nigeria_houses_data.csv  - original dataset in csv format

 ## Results<a name="results"></a>